Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		<td>The full <a href="#_6_2">3dSceneLayerInfo</a> information.</td>
 	</tr>
 </table>

 *Table 3: Attributes of the Class SceneServiceInfo within the SceneServiceInfo document*

 See [scene service](service/SceneService.cmn.md) for service examples.

 ### 3dSceneLayerInfo

 The Class 3dSceneLayerInfo describes the properties of a single layer in a store.
-It includes the default symbology, or the stylization information for a layer, which is described in the sub Class <a href="#Class DrawingInfo">DrawingInfo</a>.
+It includes the default symbology, or the stylization information, for a layer.
+The symbology is further described in the sub Class <a href="#Class DrawingInfo">DrawingInfo</a>.

 The Class 3dSceneLayerInfo has the following structure:

 <div>
 <img src="images/figure-06.png" title="Logical schema of the 3dSceneLayerInfo document" alt="Logical schema of the 3dSceneLayerInfo document">
 </div>
 *Figure 4: Logical schema of the 3dSceneLayerInfo document*

 ### Class 3dSceneLayerInfo